Iniciaste sesión como:

 Gassho means to join hands.
 The palms are joined while keeping the fingers extended.
 The nenju surrounds the hands and is held between the thumbs and the rest of the fingers.
 The elbows are close to the body and the hands are at chest level.
 This gesture is an expression of reverence and gratitude.

-The nenju envelops the gesture of gassho as a symbol of the unity between the Buddha and all beings, between samsara and nirvana, Whenever possible we should hold the nenju in our left hand.
-We bow while saying the Name (raihai).
+The nenju envelops the gesture of gassho as a symbol of the interdependence between the Buddha and all beings, between samsara and nirvana.
+Whenever possible we should hold the nenju in our left hand.
+When we bow (raihai) with hands in Gassho we also say the Name, Namu Amida Butsu.

 The bow shows reverence and gratitude and usually accompanies the gassho gesture.
 When bowing, the hands are still joined but we bring the body forward and then back to the upright position.

-When we approach the altar or enter the main room of the temple, we do so with the left foot first.
-When moving away from the altar or leaving the deep, we move the right foot first.
+When we approach the altar or enter the main room of a temple, we do so with the left foot first.
+When moving away from the altar or leaving the temple, we step backwards, moving the right foot first.

-By reciting Namo Amida Butsu or Namandabu we say Buddha, we think Buddha...we are Buddha.
-In our denomination, nembutsu is not recited as a mantra or for the purpose of gaining merit, but is recited to realize the great compassion of Amida Buddha and to feel joy for it.
+By reciting Namo Amida Butsu or Namandabu we say Buddha, we think Buddha...we become Buddha.
+In our denomination, nembutsu is not recited as a mantra or for the purpose of gaining merit, but is recited in joyful and grateful awareness of the great compassion of the Original Vow.
+We do not recite to attain anything; our saying of the Name bears witness to the fact that we have already received the great benefit of the Buddha’s wisdom and compassion.

 The service begins with the offering of incense.
-This gesture helps us connect with the Buddha.
+This gesture reminds us of our connection with the Buddha and the transformative power of such an encounter.
 The fragrance clears our minds and prepares us to listen to the dharma.

-Symbolise the voice of the Buddha calling you to take refuge in the three treasures.
-It gives way to the corresponding chant and points to the end of the chant.
+The ringing of the bell symbolises the voice of the Buddha calling us to take refuge in the Three Treasures.
+It opens and closes the chanting of the Sutra.

 We chant the sutras aloud, in unison, and in the traditional way.
-The chanting is not chanted for the sake of understanding but involves attention, listening, and synchronicity with others.
-It is an exercise in mindfulness.
+We do not chant a text with the intention of understanding it, instead it is a way of paying attention, listening, and being in synchronicity with others.
+It could be said to be an exercise in mindfulness.

-After hearing the dharma, we symbolically return to samsara.
-Our blind passions (bonno) remain with us, but we now know that we are not alone and that awakening has never left us.
+After hearing the dharma, we symbolically return to samsara from the realm of nirvana, by stepping backwards with the right foot first, which symbolises nirvana, the Pure Land.
+Our blind passions (bonnō) remain with us, but we now know that we are not alone and that awakening has never left us.

 ‘A service is an opportunity to connect with the Buddha, with the teaching and with other practitioners’.